Rathinam College of Arts and Science: Rankings

-Among arts and science colleges in India, Rathinam College of Arts and Science ranked 74th among arts and science colleges by India today in 2019 and Ranked no 3 in the male-female student ratio in 2020.
-NIRF ranking 4 years in a row.
-Ranked 13th best institution in Tamilnadu by education world.
+Among arts and science colleges in India, Rathinam College of Arts and Science ranked 74th among arts and science colleges by India today in 2019 and Ranked no. 3 in the male-female student ratio in 2020.
+NIRF ranking 4 consecutive years.
+Ranked 13th best institution in Tamil Nadu by education world.
 Ranked 101 as top arts colleges in 2020 by outlook.